At some point, if you want a successful physical therapy practice, you have to go beyond being an excellent physical therapist.

 Revamp your business plan.

-This is good advice whether or not you’re interested in a Hands-On Diagnostics franchise.
-And, yes – spoiler alert: We do think becoming a Hands-On Diagnostics franchise is an excellent way to help a physical therapy clinic become a more robust, high-profit business.
+This is good advice whether or not you’re interested in a Hands-On Diagnostics membership.
+And, yes – spoiler alert: We do think becoming a Hands-On Diagnostics member is an excellent way to help a physical therapy clinic become a more robust, high-profit business.

 But, again, if you want to earn more money, revamping a business plan is a smart move, whether you own a physical therapy practice or a taco stand.